jboss-fuse/hawt-app/readme.md

 Environment Variable | Description
 -------------------- | -----------
-JAVA_APP_USER | UID under which the application should run JAVA_APP_DIR | Directory holding the application (default: parent directory of the run script) JAVA_OPTIONS | Options that will be passed to the JVM.
+JAVA_APP_DIR | Directory holding the application (default: parent directory of the run script) JAVA_OPTIONS | Options that will be passed to the JVM.
 Use it to set options like the max JVM memory (-Xmx1G).
 JAVA_ENABLE_DEBUG | If set to true, then enables JVM debugging